-One of the goals of branding is to create a unique brand voice that stands out from competitors.
+One of the goals of branding is to establish a distinct brand voice that sets you apart from competitors.

-After all, in today’s competitive marketing world, it can be easy to get lost in the noise, which could lead to you losing out on business and revenue as customers go towards other companies.
+After all, in today’s competitive marketing landscape, it’s easy to get lost in the noise, potentially costing you business and revenue as customers flock to other companies.

-In this article, we’ll go over some of the best, most effective brand voice examples from top companies and see how they create a unique voice that works for their messaging.
+In this article, we’ll explore some of the best and most effective brand voice examples from top companies, examining how they develop a unique voice that aligns with their messaging.

 Brand voice is the obvious and distinct personality your brand takes on in all communications and serves to portray you in a certain way to your customers.